Fluctuation theorems for multipartite quantum coherence and correlation dynamics: Dynamics of multipartite coherence and correlation

-The change in the total quantum correlation is denoted as $\Delta \mathcal{I} = \mathcal{I}(\rho_S) - \mathcal{I}(\rho'_S)$ \footnote{We define the total quantum correlation change as the initial value minus its final value.
-Consequently, it is non-negative, analogous to the positivity of entropy production in the second law of thermodynamics.}, where $\rho'_S$ is the evolved state under the dynamics $U_{SE}$.
+The change in the total quantum correlation is denoted as \footnote{We define the total quantum correlation change as the initial value minus its final value.
+Consequently, it is non-negative, analogous to the positivity of entropy production in the second law of thermodynamics.}

+where $\rho'_S$ is the evolved state under the dynamics $U_{SE}$.
 Intuitively, the correlations can only decrease, i.e., $\Delta\mathcal I\geq 0$, because $U_{SE}$ acts locally on each subsystem.
 This is rigorously guaranteed by the strong subadditivity of the von Neumann entropy \cite{liebProofStrongSubadditivity1973}.
 For $N=2$, this reduces to the well-known quantum data-processing inequality \cite{schumacherQuantumDataProcessing1996}.
 Note that $\Delta \mathcal{I} \geq 0$ holds as long as the initial environment is a multipartite product state \cite{buscemi2014complete}.